-D.2.3 Preventative Maintenance Plan [326 IAC 2-7-5(12)]
+D.2.10 Preventive Maintenance Plan [326 IAC 2-7-5(12)]

-A Preventive Maintenance Plan is required for these facilities and the wet supression control.
+A Preventive Maintenance Plan is required for these facilities and any control devices.
 Section B - Preventive Maintenance Plan contains the Permittee's obligation with regard to the preventive maintenance plan required by this condition.